hrutkowski/hrutkowski/README.md

 ## Current plans
 Currently I am working on my own projects as a way to get more knowledge and experience in a field that really interests me. 🥰🥰
-I am learning SQL, because it can create a great combination with Java to work with database and data structures. 📓
+I am also learning SQL, because it is a great combination with Java when working with databases and data structures. 📓